robfletcher/grails-gson/readme.md

 ### Using Gson directly

-Alternatively, the plugin provides a _gsonBuilder_ factory bean that you can inject into your components.
+Alternatively, the plugin provides a [`GsonBuilder`][7] factory bean that you can inject into your components.
 This is pre-configured to register type handlers for domain classes so you don't need to worry about doing so unless you need to override specific behaviour.